-As of the date of this report, we have 12 directors on our board.
+As of the date of this report, we have 11 directors on our board.
 Under our by-laws, the board can have eight to 20 directors.
-At its meeting held on February 13, 2019, the board fixed the number of directors at 11, effective with the retirement of Christopher J. McCormick at the conclusion of the 2019 annual meeting.
-At the 2019 annual meeting, 11 directors are to be elected for a term ending at the conclusion of the next annual meeting.
+At its meeting held on February 12, 2020, the board fixed the number of directors at 11.
+At the 2020 annual meeting, 11 directors are to be elected for a term ending at the conclusion of the next annual meeting.
 All of the 11 nominees currently serve on our board.

-The GNIC has reviewed each of the nominees and confirmed that they have the competencies, skills and qualities necessary for the board to fulfil its mandate.
+The GNIC has reviewed each of the nominees and confirmed that they have the key competencies and experience necessary for the board to fulfil its mandate.

-We do not expect that any of the nominees will not be able to serve as a director.
+We expect that all of the nominees will be able to serve as a director.
 If for any reason a nominee is unable to serve, the persons named in the proxy form have the right to vote at their discretion for another nominee proposed according to the company's by-laws and applicable law.

 The board recommends that policyholders vote for electing each of the individuals nominated as policyholders' directors profiled below.
 If you do not specify in the proxy form how you want to vote on the election of directors, the persons named in the form will vote for electing each of William D. Anderson, Stephanie L. Coyles, Martin J. G. Glynn, M. Marianne Harris and Scott F. Powers, who have been nominated as policyholders' directors.
-See Electing the directors on page 7 for more information about your voting rights.
+See Electing the directors on page 6 for more information about your voting rights.

-Sun Life Financial, as the sole shareholder of Sun Life Assurance, intends to vote for electing the other individuals profiled below who have been nominated as shareholder's directors.
+SLF Inc., as the sole shareholder of Sun Life Assurance, intends to vote for electing the other individuals profiled below who have been nominated as shareholder's directors.